yugabyte/yugabyte-db/docs/content/stable/migrate/migrate-from-postgresql/_index.md

     weight: 730
 ---

-The steps below outline how to migrate from PostgreSQL to YugabyteDB manually.
-The sections below assume familiarity with the high level migration process to YugabyteDB.
+The steps below cover how to manually migrate PostgreSQL data and applications to YugabyteDB.
+The sections below assume that you have read [Migration process overview](../migration-process-overview).

 {{< note title="Note" >}}